j-p-terry/protomatics/README.md

 ### Basic Examples

-(Note: all dashes given in the text should be considered underscores.)
+(Note: all dashes given in the text variable names should be considered underscores.)

 #### Plotting